confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ## Usage

-To test a set of SQL statements, provide a folder containing the sql test files and a folder that the testing tool will use to store temporary files.
+To test a set of KSQL statements, provide a folder containing the sql test files and a folder that the testing tool will use to store temporary files.

 ```